 1. Force Majeure

-Force Majeure clauses are commonly included in commercial contracts.
+Force Majeure clauses are commonly included in commercial contracts, particularly in certain sectors, such as energy and natural resources.
 A party can rely on a Force Majeure clause when performance of contractual obligations is interrupted because of an unforeseeable event that is beyond the control of any contracting party.
 Depending on how the clause is written, Force Majeure could allow for suspension, delay or termination of contractual obligations for the duration of the event causing the interruption.

 The effect of a contractual Force Majeure clause in any COVID-19 situation depends on a careful consideration of its specific wording.
 The clause may include such events as public health emergencies, pandemics, epidemics, quarantines or related governmental actions as potential triggers.
 If so, the COVID-19 outbreak, to the extent it affects contractual production and delivery, might be covered by such a clause.
 However, courts have required that the triggering event for a Force Majeure be a supervening event that is beyond the control of either party, that makes performance of the contract impossible, and that is unexpected and beyond reasonable human foresight and skill.
 The fact the COVID-19 outbreak is already known thus means there could be legal risks to reliance on a Force Majeure clause.
 Now is the time for commercial parties to review their contracts both for the presence of Force Majeure clauses and for their specific wording.